kmamykin/effed/README.md

 ## Composition of effects

+// How do we combine multiple effects?
+// Option 1: Create larger effects, with its own creators and runners
+// Option 2: Combine several low level effects using generators

 ## Testing

 The major benefit of expressing the logic as a generator emitting effects is the ease of testing.